Intercultural marriages, as mentioned in previous articles in this series, can be challenging.

 Multicultural traditions in the home

-The blending of two different cultures also highlights potential problems of adding culture to Islam, and helps couples distil the real religious teachings.
+The blending of two different cultures also highlights the potential problems of adding culture to Islam and helps couples distill the real religious teachings.

 Language exposure and learning